verge-io/docs/docs/product-guide/bonded-vlans.md

 1. Verify the network has connectivity.
 The [Network Diagnostics Tool](/product-guide/netdiagnostics) provides convenient queries for testing a network.
 2. Test Bond failover: navigate to the modified network dashboard and select **NICs** to view the network adapters.
 Physically disconnect one of the associated network cables.
 The UI should now indicate the NIC is in a "Down" status; verify continued connectivity of the network.

-!!! warning "Before disconnecting a network cable, verify it is: not a core network OR that proper core network redundancy is in place."
+!!! warning "Before disconnecting a network cable, verify it is not a core network OR that proper core network redundancy is in place."